Royalton-Hartland Central School District

-Royalton Hartland School District is a school district in Middleport, New York, United States and serves the nearby hamlet of Gasport.
-The superintendent is Henry Stopinski.
+Royalton Hartland School District (nicknamed "Roy-Hart") is a school district in Middleport, New York, United States and serves the nearby hamlet of Gasport.
+The superintendent is Jill Heck.
 The district operates three schools: Royalton-Hartland High School, Royalton-Hartland Middle School, and Royalton-Hartland Elementary School.

+Most of the district is in Niagara County.
+In regards to towns, it includes most of Royalton, southern portions of Hartland, and a small portion of Lockport.
+The district also includes Middleport village, and Gasport census-designated place.
+A portion of the district extends to Alabama town, Genesee County; and Shelby town, Orleans County.

 Administration

 The district offices are located at 54 State Street.
-The current superintendent is Henry Stopinski.
+The current superintendent is Jill Heck.